Enab Baladi

-Enab Baladi (عنب بلدي) is a Syrian nonprofit media organization that publishes a newspaper with the same name, in Arabic and English.
-It was established in Darayya, Syria, in 2011, and is a 501(c)(3) nonprofit organization.
+Enab Baladi (عنب بلدي) is a Syrian nonprofit media organization that publishes a newspaper of the same name in Arabic and English.
+It was established in Darayya, Syria, in 2011, and has been recognized as a 501(c)(3) nonprofit organization.

 History and profile

-Enab Baladi newspaper was launched in 2011 by a group of citizen journalists and activists from Daraya, a Syrian town in the suburbs of Damascus.
+Enab Baladi newspaper was launched in 2011 by a group of citizen journalists and activists in Daraya, a Syrian town in the suburbs of Damascus.
+Their names were Nabil Waleed Sharbaji, Ahmad Waleed Helmi, Jawad Sharbaji, Ammar Ziadeh, Mohammad Dalain, Rudaina Khoulani, Majd Ezzat Sharbaji, Manal Shakhashirou, Kholoud Helmi, Bahaa Ziadeh, Moawia Sharbaji, Muhammad Koraytem, Afraa Sharbaji, Ghada Al Abbar, Fadi Dabbas, Fadi Sharbaji, Noor Al Tall, Anas Al Saqqa, Rasha Khoulani, Moataz Murad, Mohammad Khaled Shehadeh, Mostafa Reesha, Mohammad Fares Shehadeh, and Azhar Sharbaji.

 On January 29, 2012, its first issue was published.
-Since then, it has been printed each week on Sundays, with one two-week stoppage in August 2012 due to the Darayya massacre committed by Assad forces.
+Since then, it has been printed each week on Sundays, with one two-week interruption in August 2012 due to the Darayya massacre committed by the forces of the Ba'athist Syrian government.

-Since its establishment during the first year of the Syrian uprising, Enab Baladi (EB) has focused on promoting peaceful resistance methods to counter the sectarian and violent narratives of the Syrian regime.
-EB coverage included the human rights violations perpetrated by the Syrian regime, as well as the inception of the nascent Syrian civil society, in addition to various news and topics in the fields of politics, economy, and social affairs.
+Since its establishment during the first year of the Syrian revolution, Enab Baladi (EB) has focused on promoting peaceful resistance methods to counter the sectarian and violent narratives of the Syrian government.
+EB coverage includes human rights violations perpetrated by the Syrian regime, the emergence of nascent Syrian civil society, as well as news in politics, the economy, and social affairs.

 Growth

 The newspaper evolved from an amateur-run organization into one of the most prominent Syrian media organizations, according to the BBC Syria profile page.

 Currently, Enab Baladi produces a weekly newspaper, an online news service in Arabic and English, and a print media archive.
-These projects are supported by a network of reporters and journalists who provide reports from the ground in Syria.
+These projects are supported by a network of reporters and journalists who provide on-the-ground reporting in Syria.

 Enab Baladi has drawn the attention of several local and international media channels.
 Its story appeared in Der Spiegel, The Guardian, and AFP News, among others.
-The French magazine Elle also published an article about EB's women's team.
+The French magazine Elle published an article about EB's women's team.
 As of May 2015, approximately ten women worked as reporters, editors, and translators for the organization.
-The article tells the story of one of them, Kholoud Waleed, and highlights the role that women played in establishing the newspaper, the challenges they faced during their work as citizen journalists in Syria, and the success they achieved.
+The Elle article tells the story of one of them, Kholoud Waleed, and highlights the role women played in establishing the newspaper, the challenges they faced as citizen journalists in Syria, and the successes.

 Partnerships, alliances, and coalitions

 Enab Baladi built relationships with several international organizations, including the National Endowment for Democracy, Internews, Free Press Unlimited, European Endowment for Democracy, l'Association de Soutien aux Médias Libres, Adopt a Revolution, L'agence française de coopération médias, Norwegian People's Aid, and International Media Support.

-Enab Baladi also joined several alliances and coalitions:
+Enab Baladi joined several alliances and coalitions: